FenPhoenix/AngelLoader/FOR_OTHER_PROGRAMMERS.md

 ## Could AngelLoader be switched to 64-bit?

+It's available in 64-bit and 32-bit versions now.

-As far as I know, yeah, I haven't done any serious testing but I've made efforts to support 64-bit in places in the code that would have differences relating to such.
-Search for "@X64" to find notes on it.
+~~As far as I know, yeah, I haven't done any serious testing but I've made efforts to support 64-bit in places in the code that would have differences relating to such.
+Search for "@X64" to find notes on it.~~

-Update 2022-09-17: With 64-bit we lose the GetSysColorBrush hook too (crashes "hooking near conditional jump not supported"), but this one - I _think_ - is literally only used as a fallback for drawing dark vertical/horizontal scroll bar corners on Windows 7 when Aero is disabled.
-Niche and everything else seems to look fine, so I just put a runtime 64-bit check around that hook so it just won't be enabled on x64.
+~~Update 2022-09-17: With 64-bit we lose the GetSysColorBrush hook too (crashes "hooking near conditional jump not supported"), but this one - I _think_ - is literally only used as a fallback for drawing dark vertical/horizontal scroll bar corners on Windows 7 when Aero is disabled.
+Niche and everything else seems to look fine, so I just put a runtime 64-bit check around that hook so it just won't be enabled on x64.~~

-Other than that, x64 appears to work fine from some light testing...
+~~Other than that, x64 appears to work fine from some light testing...~~

-The reason it's 32-bit is that originally, I had it as a dll that the game calls into, FMSel-style.
+~~The reason it's 32-bit is that originally, I had it as a dll that the game calls into, FMSel-style.
 In that case, loaders are _required_ to be 32-bit because the game is 32-bit.
-However, then I made AngelLoader standalone, but never switched to x64 because I was like "meh, there's no need to and maybe one person in the world is still using 32-bit Windows or something, meh".
+However, then I made AngelLoader standalone, but never switched to x64 because I was like "meh, there's no need to and maybe one person in the world is still using 32-bit Windows or something, meh".~~

-Due to the above point, note that AngelLoader_Stub (the C++ project) can _**not**_ be made 64-bit, because that's the part that the game calls into.
-Not that it needs to be anyway, it barely does anything but very slightly format some data and then pass it to the game.
+~~Due to the above point, note that AngelLoader_Stub (the C++ project) can _**not**_ be made 64-bit, because that's the part that the game calls into.
+Not that it needs to be anyway, it barely does anything but very slightly format some data and then pass it to the game.~~

 ## Could AngelLoader be made to run (or run better) on Linux?